bashbang/cloudops/vault-openshift-bcgov/microservice/README.md

         vault.hashicorp.com/agent-inject-token: 'false'        # Default is false

         # currently the BC Gov't annotation defaults to 1.8.3 which is throwing a bunch of errors in our security scans
         # so this will explicitly load in a version.
-1.12 as of right now is the lastest version
+1.12 as of right now is the latest version
-        # we are not includeing the security patched version 1.12.1 as the 1.12 maps to the latest security patch.
+        # we are not including the security patched version 1.12.1 as the 1.12 maps to the latest security patch.
         # I consider this low risk high reward choice.
         vault.hashicorp.com/agent-image: 'hashicorp/vault:1.12'